ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_named_types_or_variables.rst

 If a variable has a NumericType then the numeric type shall have an annotation with the SI-Units, resolution, etc.
 If the variable has a basic type the variable itself shall have the annotation.
 If both are defined then raise a warning.

+parameter:

-parameter: '-t': Name of the annotation note type: e.g.: '-t SDD_TopLevel'
+* '-t': Name of the annotation note type (e.g.: '-t SDD_TopLevel')

 .. end_description

 Rationale
 =========
-This enforces compliance with a specific modeling standard by ensuring that all named types or variables don't only show the *what* (the shape of the data itself), but also the *why*, by documenting what the data corresponds to and what real-world quantities they represent.
+This enforces compliance with a specific modeling standard by ensuring that all named types or variables do not only show the *what* (the shape of the data itself), but also the *why*, by documenting what the data corresponds to and what real-world quantities they represent.

 Verification